Finland’s Working Holiday Visa for Australians

 Finland Working Holiday Visa requirements for Australians

-Finland offers working holiday residence permits to citizens of both Australia and New Zealand, however there are different rules & requirements for Australians and New Zealanders.
-For example, New Zealanders can apply for this visa if aged 18-35, pay no visa fee and don’t have restrictions on the amount of time spent working, but are required to have health/travel insurance when applying.
+However, there are different rules & requirements for citizens of each country.
+For example, New Zealanders can apply for this visa if aged 18-35, pay no visa fee, and don’t have restrictions on the amount of time spent working in Finland.
+But, unlike Australians, New Zealanders must have health/travel insurance when applying.
 See the Maahanmuuttovirasto website for more information.

 To apply for a Finnish Working Holiday Visa as an Australian citizen, you must meet the following requirements: